All Episodes

 There's no pandemic that Donald Trump wins quite easily because you had a roaring economy and we're at peace, right?

-When you have those team two things going for you, and you have a candidate as inept as as Biden was, yeah, he was gonna win quite easily.
+And when you have those two things going for you and you have a candidate as inept as Biden was, he was going to win quite easily.

-But now they they know that COVID is kind of like their lifeline.
+But now they know that COVID is kind of like their lifeline.

-Like this helped us get in, and we gotta have this thing go on as long as possible.
+Like this helped us get in and we got to have this thing go on as long as possible.

-So he's wearing it on Zoom calls, or Kamala Harris is saying, I'd I'd go to Guatemala and Honduras and Mexico, but I can't right now because of COVID district restrictions.
+So he's wearing it on Zoom calls or Kamala Harris is saying, I'd go to Guatemala and Honduras and Mexico, but I can't right now because of COVID restrictions.

 You're fully vaccinated.

-You your staff is fully vaccinated, and you're using COVID now as an excuse not to fix a problem at the border when you know that's no excuse whatsoever.
+Your staff is fully vaccinated and you're using COVID now as an excuse not to fix the problem at the border when you know that's no excuse whatsoever.

 So it's convenient.

-It's a it is it's an excuse for this administration, and they'll wear that mask.
+It's an excuse for this administration and they'll wear that mask.

 That actually is what leads to vaccine hesitancy.

-So this this this is the administration obviously is milking this for all they can, but I think people are fed up with it now.
+So this administration obviously is milking this for all they can, but I think people are fed up with it now.

-I think they're starting to see what what a ruse uh the whole mask wearing thing after your vaccine.
+I think they're starting to see what a ruse the whole mask wearing thing after your vaccine.

-One of the things that I think athletes have missed about sports and bringing politics uh into the NFL or the NBA or MLB, like they didn't and ripping unfairly away the the all-star game from Georgia,
+One of the things that I think athletes have missed about sports and bringing politics into the NFL or the NBA or MLB like they did in ripping unfairly away the all-star game from Georgia,

-uh, when in fact it it is far more restrictive in terms of voting laws in Joe's Delaware, where he has represented the state of Delaware five hundred and ninety-five years and never once lifted a uh finger to make it less restrictive, uh so much so much easier and convenient for everybody in Georgia to vote than in Delaware.
+when in fact it is far more restrictive in terms of voting laws in Joe's Delaware, where he has represented the state of Delaware 595 years and never once lifted a finger to make it less restrictive, so much easier and convenient for everybody in Georgia to vote than in Delaware.

 But when athletes get involved politically, I don't care if it's Kaepernick taking a knee or the comments last week of LeBron James.

-The one thing if you if you attend sporting events as I have throughout my life, and I love them, I love them less now because of politics being injected into sports.
+The one thing, if you attend sporting events as I have throughout my life, and I love them, I love them less now because of politics being injected into sports.

-And you have people of all backgrounds, all races coming together, and they and there's there's a bond there.
+And you have people of all backgrounds, all races, coming together, and there's a bond there.

 They're all fans of the same team.

-And there's a natural uh there's a a moment where people are together and they're not asking people what their politics are.
+And there's a natural, there's a moment where people are together and they're not asking people what their politics are.

 I want to be distracted.

-And I do believe that the net effect of this is they're gonna alienate more and more people.
+And I do believe that the net effect of this is they're going to alienate more and more people.

-And I'm not talking about an organized boycott, but I'm I'm far less d interested in sports now as a result of all the politics brought into it.
+And I'm not talking about an organized boycott, but I'm far less interested in sports now as a result of all the politics brought into it.

 That's the thing.